Security guide

 How to Identify a Phishing Email

 Most phishing emails do not look dramatic.
-They look urgent, vague, or just specific enough to make you act before you slow down.
+They look vague, urgent, or just specific enough to make the next click feel more important than the pause it deserves.

 What usually gives it away

-Sender, reply-to, or domain cues that feel off.
+Strange sender, reply-to, or domain cues that do not line up.

 Tools